AyalMoran/AyalMoran/README.md

 ---

-###  About Me
+###  Who Am I?

-Yo, software engineer.
+software engineer.
 C, C++, and Python.
 What else to say?
+I like real-time systems,
+embedded development,
-I like real-time systems, embedded development, and anything audio tbh.
+and anything audio tbh.
-I like trying to understand how things work; The universe, programs, operating systems and well...
-Arch Linux.

 ---